robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 (`**kwargs`).
 What this means is that keywords can receive all arguments at the end of the keyword call that use the `name=value` syntax, and do not match any other arguments, as kwargs.

+Free keyword arguments support variables similarly as `named arguments
+<Named arguments with variables_>`__.
+In practice that means that variables
+can be used both in names and values, but the escape sign must always be visible literally.
+For example, both `foo=${bar}` and `${foo}=${bar}` are valid, as long as the variables that are used exist.
+An extra limitation is that free keyword argument names must always be strings.
+Support for variables in names is a new feature in Robot Framework 2.8.6, prior to that possible variables were left un-resolved.

 Initially free keyword arguments only worked with Python based libraries, but Robot Framework 2.8.2 extended the support to the `dynamic library API`_